 A few more noteworthy points on Spark:

-- Spark is open source, so you can download it and start running it yourself, e.g. on Amazon’s EC2.
-Companies like Databricks (founded by the people who created Spark) offer support to make your life easier.
+- Spark is open-source, so you can download it and start running it yourself, e.g. on Amazon EC2.
+However, companies like Databricks (founded by the same people who created Spark) offer support plans to make your life easier.

-- I think Kiyoto Tamura mentions a key distinction that isn’t always clear.
-Spark “is NOT a database”.
+- As Kiyoto Tamura mentions, Spark “is NOT a database”.
 You will need some sort of persistent data storage that Spark can pull data from (i.e. a data source, such as Amazon S3 or – hint, hint – Redshift).

-- Spark then “reads data into memory” to process it.
-Once that’s done, Spark will require a place to store / pass on the results (because Spark is not a database).
-Could be back into S3.
-And from S3 into e.g. Redshift (see where this answer is going?).
+- After pulling data from storage, Spark then reads it into memory to process it.
+Once that’s done, Spark will require a place to store and/or pass on the results (because, again, it’s not a database).
+This could be back into S3, and from there into e.g. Redshift (see where this answer is going?).

 You need to know how to write code to use Spark (the “write applications” part).
 So the people who use Spark are typically developers.